Drug-induced interstitial lung disease

-- biological agents, used to treat cancer or immune disorders
+- biological agents used to treat cancer or immune disorders.

 The situation varies for each individual and for each drug.
-Breathing problems from drug-induced pulmonary fibrosis can come on suddenly, or develop more slowly over time.
+Breathing problems from drug-induced pulmonary fibrosis can come on suddenly or develop more slowly over time.

-If a drug has caused the fibrosis, people often get better quickly if the medication is stopped before much damage is done.
-So identifying this problem, and stopping the drug is the key intervention.
+If a drug has caused fibrosis, people often get better quickly if the medication is stopped before much damage is done.
+Identifying this problem and stopping the drug is the key intervention.